-The surgeons at the Long Island Plastic Surgical Group are some of the most experienced and well-trained in the region, many of whom have attained extended fellowship training in microsurgery at some of the most prestigious institutions in the world.
-During an initial consultation with a LIPSG surgeon, the doctor will discuss the procedures available to you to reduce symptoms of lyphedema.
+The surgeons at New York Plastic Surgical Group are some of the most experienced and well-trained in the region, many of whom have attained extended fellowship training in microsurgery at some of the most prestigious institutions in the world.
+During an initial consultation with one of our plastic surgeons, the doctor will discuss the procedures available to you to reduce symptoms of lyphedema.
 We will address any questions and concerns you may have, and help you determine which procedure may be best for your needs.

-If you would like more information on skin cancer treatment, breast reconstruction, or other cancer reconstruction procedures, please contact the Long Island Plastic Surgical Group to schedule a consultation.
+If you would like more information on skin cancer treatment, breast reconstruction, or other cancer reconstruction procedures, please contact New York Plastic Surgical Group to schedule a consultation.
 One of our plastic and reconstructive surgeons will be happy to meet with you and discuss your needs.
 Our number-one priority is you, and we look forward to helping you through this next stage.

 View Our Locations